(A version of this article was published in The Press newspaper, Christchurch, and on the Stuff website on 4/7/2020)

 Handling your own project management can save you a significant amount, but be aware that this saving is achieved by eliminating the builder’s traditional margin (and thus responsibility) for managing the project properly.

-By taking on the Project Manager role yourself, you take on all the responsibilities traditionally entrusted to the head contractor, without the benefit of his or her experiance.
-You are now personally responsible for dealing with council, ensuring all costs are on track to meeting your budget, sourcing materials and subcontractors (avoiding the bad ones!), coordinating everything and every one so that everything needed comes together on site at exactly the right times and in exactly the right sequence, understanding in depth what each subcontractor does and ensuring quality of work is maintained and will not adversely impact other trades, ensuring that the consented design is being adhered to, arranging building inspector and professional (architect and engineer) visits at the appropriate times, administering all progress payments, dealing with all of the myriad issues that come up, keeping good records, and all in compliance with your various subcontract agreements, council requirements, bank requirements, and the law.
+By taking on the Project Manager role yourself, you take on all the responsibilities traditionally entrusted to the head contractor, without the benefit of their experience.
+You are now personally responsible for dealing with council, ensuring all costs are on track to meeting your budget, sourcing materials and subcontractors (knowing which are the ones to avoid!), coordinating everything and everyone so that everything needed comes together on site at exactly the right times and in exactly the right sequence, understanding in depth what each subcontractor does, and ensuring quality of work is maintained and will not adversely impact other trades, ensuring that the consented design drawings and specification are being exactly adhered to, arranging building inspector and professional (architect and engineer) visits at the appropriate times, administering all progress payments and any disputes, dealing with all of the myriad technical issues that come up, keeping good records, and all in compliance with your various subcontract agreements, council requirements, bank requirements, and the law.

 If anything goes expensively wrong, blaming your contractors or suppliers or consultants will not help you if the issue arose because you, in your inexperience, made a wrong decision, or failed to anticipate something that a professional project manager would have known.

-In other words, you are paying for any saving you make this way through increased levels of risk and stress.
+In other words, you are paying for any saving you make this way through significantly increased risk and stress.

-Administering a project can also take take more time than you might expect, so you may also face a loss of earnings while the build is under way – potentially for many months.
+Administering a project can also take much more time than you might expect, so you could also face a loss of earnings while the build is underway – potentially many months worth.

-That said, some home-owners can and do take on this DIY project manager role several times over their lives, usually starting small but each time gaining confidence and taking on more and more complex projects.
-Good tradespeople and professional advisers should be your best friends if you take this on.
+That said, some home-owners can and do take on this DIY project manager role, often several times with successive homes – usually starting small but each time gaining confidence and taking on more and more complex projects.
+A helpful architect and some experienced and tolerant tradespeople you trust can make all the difference if you do decide to take this on.

 This is an area of growing interest to architects, and the building industry generally, and the technology is definitely advancing.